 The Essex County COVID-19 Response Fund launched on March 20, 2020 to support nonprofits on the front lines of the coronavirus outbreak.
-Thanks to the generosity of our donors and partners, more than $8.6 million has been delivered through 300 grants to local nonprofits supporting our region’s most vulnerable communities.
+Thanks to the generosity of our donors and partners, to date more than $8.5 million has been delivered through 300 grants to local nonprofits supporting our region’s most vulnerable communities.

 MA COVID-19 relief fund grantees